aml-org/amf/documentation/raml_vocabularies.md

 ### Class and property domains

-A class can be added to the domain of a property terms usin ghte `properties` property of a class term definition.
+A class can be added to the domain of a property terms using the `properties` property of a class term definition.
 The value of `properties` is a list of propertyTerms that will have this class in the domain.
 Semantics of the property domain are provided by the OWL translation.